Child Anxiety at Night: Why It Happens and How to Help

 If our older child is anxious at bedtime, we might assume this is unusual or there’s something seriously wrong.

 In fact, eight, nine and ten year olds (and beyond) are developing an understanding about real world issues and mortality that younger children didn’t have.
-Therefore they are more likely to experienced excessive worries, especially at bedtime.
+Therefore they are more likely to experience excessive worries that can sometimes resemble anxiety disorders, especially at bedtime.

 It’s common for ten year olds to experience night time anxiety.